What exactly is allowable expenditure?

 Despite there being many items that can’t be included in the package, there are still plenty of opportunities for clients to fully utilise their package funding.
 If you need assistance with ideas, you can consult the Allowable Expenditure – Inclusions Page and/or contact your Care Advisor who can work through your needs to see what else can be included.

-When making decisions about approvals or rejections, we take time to consider the Decision Making Process, which covers considerations such as:
+When making decisions about Home Care Package inclusions and exclusions and how package funds can be spent we take time to consider the Decision Making Process, which covers considerations such as:

 • Does it relate to aging?